GoogleChrome/workbox/README.md

    `importScripts('sw-lib.min.js');`

-# Using
+## The Libraries

-As listed under [The Libraries](#the-libraries), each module has an _About_ page with basic usage instructions and a _Demo_ directory with an example.
+All of the modules are described below.
+Each has an _About_ page with basic usage instructions and a _Demo_ directory with an example.
 The main page of the documentation is [here](https://googlechrome.github.io/sw-helpers/#main).

-## The Libraries
 ### sw-appcache-behavior

 [![Build Status](https://travis-shields.appspot.com/shield/GoogleChrome/sw-helpers/master/PROJECT%3D%22sw-appcache-behavior%22)][travis-url]